nierdna/hermit-diagrams/pre-market/README.md

 ## Overview

-FoxNest is a decentralized pre-market trading platform built on blockchain technology through smart contracts.
+Pre-Market is a decentralized pre-market trading platform built on blockchain technology through smart contracts.
 The platform provides a secure and transparent solution for users wanting to trade tokens before the TGE (Token Generation Event).

-With FoxNest, investors can participate in early-stage markets while being protected by a collateral system and market pricing mechanisms.
+With Pre-Market, investors can participate in early-stage markets while being protected by a collateral system and market pricing mechanisms.

 ## Key Features